BuildOnPolygon/zkevm-stb/README.md

-# ERC20 Bridge on Polygon ZkEVM
+# Staking The Bridge by Polygon ZkEVM

-This is implementation of Universal ERC20 Bridge that will work for any ERC20.
+Source code for Staking The Bridge project by Polygon ZkEVM.

 ## Contracts